jherax/js-utils/README.md

 ### jQuery.fnEasyValidate *(options)*

 Validates the specified elements in the document.
 Validations can be performed automatically (depending on the css class provided by the element to validate), or customized (by providing the ***fnValidator*** option).
 If you want automatic validations, then set the css class to the elements to validate, by adding the prefix `vld-` plus the name of the validator (e.g. `"vld-datetime"`).
-As the default validations are performed by [fnIsValidFormat()](#fnisvalidformat), you can create new validators or redefine the existing ones through [`jsu.fnIsValidFormat.set()`](#fnisvalidformat) method, so you can customize the validators as you want.
+As the default validations are performed by [fnIsValidFormat()](#fnisvalidformat), you can also create new validators or redefine the existing ones through [`jsu.fnIsValidFormat.set()`](#fnisvalidformat) method, so you can customize the validators as you want.
 These are the default css classes:
 * `"vld-required"`: causes the validation by checking empty fields.
 * `"vld-date"`: causes the validation by `jsu.fnIsValidFormat.date`
 * `"vld-time"`: causes the validation by `jsu.fnIsValidFormat.time`